 - Eggs – if you want to make it a vegan option, try replacing regular eggs with flax or chia eggs.

-- Chocolate chips – I typically like to use dark chocolate chips for more antioxidants.
-Sub in your favourite chocolate chips, using ones that are dairy-free if necessary.
+- Chocolate chips – I typically like to use dark chocolate chips for extra antioxidants.
+Sub in your favorite chocolate chips, using ones that are dairy-free if necessary.

 Recipe Notes: